This Healthy Tomato Basil Soup has a thick, creamy texture and deep, rich flavor. A fast and easy recipe that only takes 25 minutes (or less) to make.

 Other easy homemade soup recipes

-Check out other easy soup recipes like Broccoli Cheese Soup, Crock Pot Chicken Noodle Soup, Vegetable Beef Soup, and Crock Pot French Onion Soup.
+Check out other easy soup recipes like Broccoli Cheese Soup, Crock Pot Chicken Noodle Soup, Homemade Vegetable Beef Soup, and Crock Pot French Onion Soup.
 And check out more options at Our Best Soups.

 🍽️Serving and Storage